jyutzler/Bridge-Systems/system.md

 ## Minor Openings
 ﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.
-The exception is a hand with 4–4–3–2 shape: four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.
+The exception is a hand with 4=4=3=2 shape which should be opened 1♦.
+With 9+ cards in the minors, generally open the longer minor first.
+If the minor is clubs, make sure you have a suitable rebid after partner's response.

 ### Raises
 Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣).